crystalma22/cnnthesis/docs/THESIS_RESULTS_SUMMARY.md

 This thesis makes three primary contributions to the literature on machine learning in asset pricing:

-### 1. CNN Replication (Jiang et al. 2023) ✅
+### 1. CNN Replication (Jiang et al. 2023)
 - Successfully replicate image-based CNN for US stocks (2001-2024)
 - **Result:** 71% EW annual return (Sharpe 5.60), 23% VW (Sharpe 1.54)
 - Confirms CNN can detect visual price patterns that predict returns
+- what is the holding period of the portfolio and is it stagnant or have a lot of movement
+- are the weekly returns based on an actually implmeneted portfolio or how is it calculated?
+-

-### 2. Event-Conditioned Performance Analysis ✅
+### 2. Event-Conditioned Performance Analysis
 - Extend CNN to Federal Reserve FOMC meetings (217 events, 2001-2024)
 - **Result:** Significant H-L spreads on announcement days (0.21%, t=2.95***)
-- Shows CNN predictions are particularly informative during macro events
+- **FOMC vs Non-FOMC Comparison:** Mixed evidence for limited attention
+  - Short-term (+1d): Non-FOMC (0.87%) > FOMC (0.58%) → Supports limited attention
+  - Long-term (+10d): FOMC (2.01%) > Non-FOMC (1.37%) → Information diffusion effect
+-

-### 3. Behavioral Interpretation ✅
+### 3. Behavioral Interpretation
 - Test small-cap (EW) vs large-cap (VW) patterns
 - **Result:** EW effects 3-10x larger than VW across all tests
 - Consistent with limited attention hypothesis (patterns persist where arbitrage is limited)
+- Interpretation: more costly to pay attention to small caps than large caps --> results should then be stronger in small caps
+- Rec: from wrds and ibes and get analyst coverage for every company (infer that companies not othere will have 0 analyst coverage)
 ---

 ## 📊 Results Overview